-Application of theoretical concepts of therapeutic modalities to manage adult medical surgical clients.
-Emphasis on acute, well-defined health stressors and their effect on the whole person.
-Students are introduced to collaborative problem solving and to research-based clinical practice.
-Further development of skills from Foundations occurs as students provide care for individual clients.
+Focuses on clinical decision making in the management of adult medical surgical clients in secondary health care settings.
+Emphasis is placed on acute well-defined health stressors and their effect on the whole person.
+Students develop collaborative problem solving and evidenced-based practice as they provide care for individual and small groups of clients.
 Nutritional needs and rehabilitation are integrated throughout the content.
 LEC 5, LAB 9.
 Prereqs: NURS/NUAD 344 and 381.

-NURS 383 Offered: Fall and Spring.
-NUAD 383 Offered: Spring.
-(Formerly NURS 372)
+NURS/NUAD 422 Senior Seminar (2)